 - Very hardy plant and have large purple blooms that are deer resistant and will last from late summer to fall.

 - Perfect wildflower for any flower garden or meadow, growing anywhere from 36 – 48 inches tall they also make wonderful cut flowers.

-- Grows as an annual in USDA Zones: 3 – 9.
+- Grown as an annual in USDA Zones: 3 – 9.
 It does best in full sun to partial shade areas.

-- Reaches a height of 28 inches tall, with long stems and large flowers, it is a perfect for flower for your cutting garden or border.
+- Reaches a height of 28 inches tall, with long stems and large flowers, it is the perfect flower for your cutting garden or border.

 The seeds of asters may be started in the hotbed or window in March.
 For late Summer and Autumn flowers sowings may be made in the open ground in April or May.

 Vigorous growth is encouraged by two transplantings.
 When the seedlings are large enough to handle, transfer to flats or beds.